onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

    * Definition:

      * A signal that penalizes answers that fail to distinguish clearly between World T and World F style assumptions when the user explicitly asks for separate scenarios.

    * Purpose:

-     * Help models maintain clean separation between “early SMBHs are easy” and “early SMBHs are hard” assumptions, instead of mixing them.
+     * Help models maintain clean separation between worlds where early SMBHs are easy and worlds where they are hard, instead of mixing them.

 ### 7.2 Architectural patterns